StanfordHCI/datavore/README.md

 ### Getting Started

-Simply include the file `dv.js` within your web page to import Datavore.
+Simply reference the script `dv.js` within your web page to import Datavore.
 The included example files include demonstrations of Datavore's functionality along with performance benchmarks.
 The `profile` example shows how Datavore can be used to support high-performance brushing and linking among